• Home

 • If you get dried fenugreek leaves, add ½ teaspoon of them.
 If you are using chana masala powder, you can skip these, and that blend will already have dried fenugreek leaves.

-• Want to make it healthy?
+• Want to make it colorful?
 Add some green leafy veggies.
 Spinach and fenugreek leaves are the best choice and do very well in this recipe.

 • To make it spicier, like how you get in the restaurants, add 1 or 2 Indian green chili or jalapeno.